maxijb/vimpelcom-amazon/README.md

 $ npm start
 ```

+Tipycally, this is all it takes.
+However, this won't work since, for security reasons, I'm keeping private the URLs to connect to the databases and not pushing the file containing them.

 **Tech stack:**
 - The app is purely backend code, written on NodeJS, levaraging the express framework
 - The static views are rendered with Jade